tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco.md

 > auth-tokens-refresh -v
 ```

-We recommend saving your token into a variable for ease of use:
+We recommend saving your access token into a variable for ease of use:

 ```bash
 > export TOKEN=<the_token>